ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/TestingLandDA.rst

    The container CTest functionality has been tested in Jenkins.
 It should be able to run on a sufficiently large cloud instance.
 However, it is considered unsupported functionality because it has not been thoroughly tested on the cloud for use by the public.

 For containers, the CTest functionality is wrapped in a Dockerfile.
 Therefore, users will need to build the Dockerfile to run the CTests.
-Since the Land DA container is quite large, this process can a long time --- potentially hours.
+Since the Land DA container is quite large, this process can take a long time --- potentially hours.
 In the future, the development team hopes to simplify and shorten this process.

 .. code-block:: console